Fort Ala Nova: Name

 Ala Nova means newly established cavalry division (Latin ala = cavalry division, nova = new).

 Ala Nova is mentioned twice in ancient literature.
 The Itinerarium Antonini, a newly edited road directory from around 300 CE, mentions Ala Nova near Aequinoctio (Fischamend), a post that was located almost exactly halfway between Vindobona and Carnuntum ("Aequinoctio et Ala Nova in medio Vindobona").
-The Itinerarium gives the distance between Carnuntum and Vindobona as 27 Roman miles, which corresponds to around 40.5 kilometres.
+The Itinerarium gives the distance between Carnuntum and Vindobona as 27 Roman miles, which corresponds to around 40.5 km.

 The Notitia Dignitatum, an administrative handbook from the 5th century, also mentions an Alanoua or an Ala nova, together with the last unit to be stationed there, the equites Dalmatae Ala nova.

 In 98 CE, the Ala I Flavia Britannica in Vindobona/Vienna was replaced by the Legio XIII Gemina.
 It may have been an endeavour to additionally secure the new legionary base at Vindobona on its south-eastern flank.
 A fort was built in Schwechat for this purpose.
 The Roman place name Ala Nova can probably be traced back to a (possibly completely newly established) cavalry unit stationed in Schwechat.
 The name could also derive from the fact that the new cavalry camp was built north of an existing wood-earth camp on the west bank of the Schwechat river.
 According to Hannsjörg Ubl (1980), the question arises whether the ancient name Ala or Ala Nova could actually be traced back to this older camp.